 In one of our videos, Atty.
 Tyler Monahan elaborates following the route in which the couple would rather settle amicably and reach an agreement.

-He explains that it will be better to reach an understanding whereby the couple will need to be in agreement of the sales date, selling price, and the split of the proceeds once the house has been sold.
+He explains that it will be better to reach an understanding whereby the couple will need to agree the sales date, selling price, and the split of the proceeds once the house has been sold.

 Such a process, if required, may be mediated by an Expert Family lawyer fort worth, or attorney.